Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 - Guest Apartments: High-end properties.

-- Haven in Paris: Lovely properties; good service.
+- Haven In: Lovely properties; good service.
 Cheap?
 Nope.

 - Paris Perfect: I have rented from them; great properties, mostly in the 7th arr.
 Impeccable service.